amirkhasru123/project8bc/verilog/chipverify/2datatypes/readme.txt

 ####Comment
 	1. Single line comment indicated with //
 	2. Multiple line comment is indicated with /* */

 ##Code Explanation
-module = starts a module (function in C)
+	module = starts a module (function in C) module moduleName
-	module moduleName
 	endmodule = ends a module(return in C)
-$display() = displays a string (printf in C) begin = begins a block? end = ends a block
+	$display() = displays a string (printf in C) begin = begins a block?
+	end = ends a block

 ##Implementation: comment.v

+####Space
-####White spaces(spaces, tabs, newlines, formfeeds) are ignored.
+	1.White spaces(spaces, tabs, newlines, formfeeds) are ignored.
-Implementation: whiteSpaces.v

 ##Code Explanation
 	reg = data is given, a register(?).
 	[8*4:1] name = indicates name as a string which has 6 byte data.
 	[8*4:1] name = "amir " //a won't get displayed because name is declared as 4 byte string but we're forced it to hold 5 byte string.
 	%s = indicates we are displaying string
 	$finish = terminates the simulation cleanly

 ##Implementation: whiteSpaces.v

+####Operators
-####Operators: Unary, Binary, Conditional operators are allowed.
+	1.Unary, Binary, Conditional operators are allowed.

 ##Code Explanation
 	~ = indicates not
 	| = indicates or
 	x = ~y //y will be negated & will be stored in x x = y|z //x will hold the value or y or z x = (y>5) ? w:z; // if y is greater than 5, then w will be the output. if y is smaller than 5, z will be the output.

 ##Implementation: operators.v

-####Number formats: [size]'[base_format][number]
+####Number formats
+	1.[size]'[base_format][number]
+	2.%b = binary, %d = decimal, %o = octal, %h = hexadecimal

-#Code Explanation
+##Code Explanation
 	reg [2:0] a=3'b010 //declaring register a & initializing it
 	3'b010 = indicates that our number is 3 byte long, binary & its value is 010
 	3'd2 = indicates that our number is 3 byte long, decimal & its value is 002
 		So if there is not enough digit, 0 will be replaced.
 	9'h1FA = indicates that our number is 9 byte long, hexadecimal & its value is 1FA.
 	32'h1D40_CAFE = indicates that our number is 32 byte long, hexadecimal, & its value is 1D40CAFE.
 Here underscore is used to make code looks clear.
-%b = binary, %d = decimal, %o = octal, %h = hexadecimal

 ##Implementation: numberFormats.v

+####Default base and size
-####Numbers without a base format are decimals.
-Numbers without a size matches size with given data.
-For negative nuumbers we put a negative sign before size of the number.
+	1.Numbers without a base format are decimals.
+	2.Numbers without a size matches size with given data.
+	3.For negative numbers, we put a negative sign before size of the number.

 ##Code Explanation
 	integer a = 5421 //A will be a decimal as base format is not mentioned.
 Also the size of a is not mentioned, so the size is the size of 5421.

 ##Implementation: unsizedNagative.v

+####Identifiers:
+	1.Identifiers are names of variables.
+	2.[a-z],[A-Z],[0-9],_,$ can be used to make variable names.
+	3.Case sensitive.
-####Identifiers are names of variables. [a-z],[A-Z],[0-9],_,$ can be used to make variable names.
-Case sensitive.
-They can't start with a digit or a dollar sign.
+	4.They can't start with a digit or a dollar sign.
+Keywords:
-Keywords are special identifiers reserved to define the language constructs &are in lower case.
-Some of them we learnt so far: always, and, assign, begin, else, end, endmodule, for, function, include, initial, input, integer, module, nand, nor, not, or, output, signed, time, real, realtime, reg, unsigned, wait, wire, while etc
+	1.Keywords are special identifiers reserved to define the language constructs.
+	2.They are in lower case.
+	3.Some of them we learnt so far:always, and, assign, begin, else, end, endmodule, for, function, include, initial, input, integer, module, nand, nor, not, or, output, signed, time, real, realtime, reg, unsigned, wait, wire, while etc

 ##Code Implementation
-reg [2:0] $amir = 3'b010; // not possible, because identifier names can't start with a dollar sign reg 1amir = 1; //not possible, because identifier can't start with a numberb. reg amir; reg Amir; //2 different identifiers.
+	reg [2:0] $amir = 3'b010; // not possible, because identifier names can't start with a dollar sign reg 1amir = 1; //not possible, because identifier can't start with a number. reg amir; reg Amir; //2 different identifiers.

 ##Implementation: identifiers.v

+####Data types
+	1.Almost all data-types can only have one of the four different values: 0, 1, x, z.
+Here 0 means false, 1 means true, x or X means unknown, z means any unconnected wire.
+Other data typs are integer, time, real. %t=time or realtime. %f=floating point number = real number.
+Nets & Variables:
+	1. Nets are used to connect between hardware entities like logic gates and hence do not store any value on its own.
+	2. Wire is 1 type of nets.
+	3. Same nets and variables can't be declared multiple time.
+Wire vs reg
+	1. Wire doesn't not store value but reg does.

+##Code Explanation
+	wire a,b; //2 wires declared
+	wire andGate; //another wire declared
+	assign andGate = a&b; //assign is used to store operated data.
+Here andGate variwire will store value of a&b. integer int_a; //declaring an integer
+	time time_c; //integer time
+	realtime realtime_d; //fractional time
+	#2 //code execution will stop for 2 unit of time

+##Implementation: variable.v

+####Verilog strings
+	1. One character is 8 byte long.

+##Code Explanation
+	reg [8*4:1] str="amir" //so 8 byte space for each 4 characters are located.